 "Black Blood" is another very short song, though it leaves a lasting impression.
-This

-kind of puts the listener into a trance, as the vocals are sort of scarce, here.
+This kind of puts the listener into a trance, as the vocals are sort of scarce, here.

-"The Spirit of Solitude" begins with a slower riff, filled with doom, accompanied by
+"The Spirit of Solitude" begins with a slower riff, filled with doom, accompanied

-moment where a lone tremolo riff fills the terrible silence shortly before the song ends.
+another moment where a lone tremolo riff fills the terrible silence shortly before the song ends.